Skilderkrantz - Private Nature Reserve and Conservation Initiative

 14.What is the weather like?

 Generally our weather is very pleasant, not humid, but can get to 40°C in summer although never for days on end, and nights are usually comfortable.
-Winters can be frosty, especially at night, but then we have roaring fires and snug beds.
+Winters can be severe, especially at night, but then we have roaring fires and snug beds.
 We experience idyllic days year round, so the best is to relax and take what comes.

 Kouga River running through Skilderkrantz